OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

 2. Start Android Studio

-3. Click on "Open an existing Android Studio project" and select the folder that contains the the project, then open the "MeetingManagerAndroid" folder inside of the "Android" folder and select the build.gradle file.
-This will trigger the initial build.
+3. Click on "Open an existing Android Studio project" and select the folder that contains the app, then open the "MeetingManagerAndroid" folder then the "Android" folder and select the build.gradle file.

 4. Click Run > Run 'app' or click the green triangle play button.